 First published February 6 2014, 3:13 AM

-Lou Dubois is the social media editor at NBC News.
+Lou Dubois is the senior editor, social media at NBC News.
 Dubois is responsible for cross-network social integration on television and digital platforms, in addition to leading a team focused on social newsgathering.
 He is a broadcast and digital journalist with past experience at NBC Philadelphia, Inc. Magazine, Sports Illustrated and more.

 ...
 Expand Bio